corina-reitemeyer/corina-reitemeyer/README.md

 I specialise in design systems, accessibility, and interaction design — with a strong focus on delivery.
 I make complex, hard-to-navigate products feel simple and shippable.
 A technical background means I understand how things get built, not just how they should look.

 8+ years across government, education, and B2B SaaS.
-Currently open to senior product design contracts in Melbourne.
+Currently open to design contracts locally in Melbourne, and remote 🌏.

 ---